We all have our excuses. They feel unique to each one of us, but in reality, we all deal with the same core excuses.

 The question is: Are you willing to take it?

 5. I Don’t Know People

 It doesn’t matter who you know.
-If you’re following your passion, the right people will automatically be more willing to chat with you.
+If you’re following your passion, and you’re taking action, the right people will be more willing to chat with you.
 If they aren’t, they aren’t the right people.